-As per 10 CSR 20-7.015, BOD5 and TSS teat samples collected for sand filters may be grab samples.
-Grab samples must be collected for pH, Ammonia as N, E. coli, TRC, Oil & Grease and Dissolved Oxygen.
-This is due to the holding time restriction for E. coli, the volatility of Ammonia and TRC, and the fact that pH and DO cannot be preserved and must be sampled in the field.
-As Ammonia and Oil & Grease samples must be immediately preserved with acid, these samples are to be collected as a grab.
+As per 10 CSR 20-7.015, BOD5 and TSS samples collected for sand filters may be grab samples.
+Grab samples must be collected for pH, Ammonia as N, and E. coli.
+This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
+As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.